awesto/django-shop/docs/architecture.rst

 --------------------

 A merchant who wants to implement a unique feature for his e-commerce site, *must* never have to touch the code of the framework.
-Aiming for feature completeness means, that no matter how challenging a feature is, it *must be possible to be implemented* into the merchant's own implementation, rather than by patching the framework itself.
+Aiming for ubiquity means, that no matter how challenging a feature is, it *must be possible to be implemented* into the merchant's own implementation, rather than by patching the framework itself.

+Otherwise *its a bug in the framework* - not just a missing feature!
+I'm sure some merchants will come up with really weird ideas, I never have thought of.
+If the **djangoSHOP** framework inhibits to add a feature, then feel free to create a bug report.

 Consider that on many sites, a merchant's requirement is patched into existing code.
 This means that every time a new version of the e-commerce software is released, that patch must be repeatedly